Power BI Calculate Function

 Like this, we can use the CALCULATE function to arrive at different kinds of results.

-Now for an example assume for the city “Columbia” we need only the sales value for the state “South Carolina”, so this time we need to apply two filters.
+For example, assume for the city “Columbia,” we need only the sales value for the state “South Carolina,” so this time, we need to apply two filters.

 - With the continuation of the previous DAX function, close only one bracket and open another filter function.